epipower/starter-hugo-academic/content/verein/kooperation/_index.md

 sections:
   - block: collection
-    id: section-2
+    id: cooperations
     content:
       title: ""
       subtitle: ""
       text: Auf dieser Seite findet Ihr unsere verschiedenen Kooperationspartner
-      # Display content from the `content/post/` folder
+      # Display content from the folder `/verein/kooperation`
       filters:
         folders:
           - verein/kooperation
     design:
       # Choose how many columns the section has.
 Valid values: '1' or '2'.
-      columns: '1'
+      columns: '2'
       # Choose your content listing view - here we use the `showcase` view
       view: showcase
       # For the Showcase view, do you want to flip alternate rows?